paulobtn/ytpl/README.md

 ```

 ## License
-License GPLv3
+License GPLv3<br>
-This is free software: you are free to change and redistribute it.
+This is free software: you are free to change and redistribute it.<br>
 Written by Paulo Neto